jrchen01/make_atac_seurat/make_atac_seurat.md

 At the bottom of the page, navigate to the [SRA Run Selector](https://www.ncbi.nlm.nih.gov/Traces/study/?acc=PRJNA950970&o=acc_s%3Aa).
 Use the filter options to select the desired samples.
 In the **Select** box, locate and download both the **Metadata** and **Accessertion List**.

 ## 1.2 Download fastq files in Cluster using Accessertion List
+Activate a environment with `sra-tools`.

 Use `downloadSRA_head.sh` to download fastq files to Cluster.
-This step will automatically call `array.sh` srcipts, make sure you have both scripts file in the same directory.
+This process will automatically invoke the `array.sh` srcipts.
+Ensure that both scripts are located in the same directory before starting the download.